 Patricia Lake in Jasper, Alberta, 1992.
 Fujichrome RD100 slide.

 I sometimes update perfectly fine pictures to reflect my changing taste and notions of what they should look like.
-The first version, which I made in 2000, is a faithful reproduction of the original slide, including the magenta cast Fujichrome RD100 film tended to give shadow tones such as the wooden steps in the foreground.
+The first version, which I made in 2000, is a faithful reproduction of the original slide, including the magenta cast the (discontinued) Fujichrome RD100 film tended to give shadow tones such as the wooden steps in the foreground.
 It was on this Web site for over seven years, and I liked it enough to hang a print of it on my wall.

 I updated this picture twice.
 The first time was in 2007.
-I think that version rendered the scene better than the slide did.
+I thought that version rendered the scene better than the slide did.
 It showed the warm morning light with saturation and warmth reminiscent of Fuji Velvia, a film favored by many landscape photographers for its extremely vivid color.

 Many of those pretty landscapes you’ve seen on calendars over the last 20-odd years were originally Velvia transparencies.
-Landscape photographers still use Velvia in large-format (4x5 or 8x10 inches) view cameras, one of the few applications where digital has not yet supplanted film.
-I never actually used Velvia because I considered its slow speed too cumbersome.
+Landscape photographers still use Velvia in large-format (4x5 or 8x10 inches) view cameras, one of the few applications where digital imaging has not yet supplanted film.
+I never actually used Velvia because I considered its slow speed (ISO 50) too cumbersome.
 But I find its drippingly saturated “palette” very appealing.
 With digital processing I can get that palette even with the ISO 400 negative film I preferred for travel, or with the digital cameras that replaced it.